UjwalAkula/ETA_Prediction_System/README.md

 ---

-# 🚚 ETA Prediction System
+# ETA Prediction System 🚚

-**Machine Learning–based Delivery Time Estimation**

-🌐 **Frontend (Live):**
+A full-stack machine learning project that predicts **delivery time (ETA in minutes)** based on real-world delivery factors.

+The system takes delivery details from a user interface, sends them to a backend ML service, and returns an estimated delivery time — similar to how modern logistics and food delivery platforms work.

+---

+## Live Application

+**Frontend:**
 [https://eta-prediction-system-frontend.onrender.com](https://eta-prediction-system-frontend.onrender.com)

-🔌 **Backend API (Docs):**
+**Backend API (Swagger Docs):**
 [https://eta-prediction-system-backend.onrender.com/docs](https://eta-prediction-system-backend.onrender.com/docs)

 ---

-## 📖 Project Overview
+## What This Project Does

-The **ETA Prediction System** is a full-stack machine learning project that predicts **delivery time (in minutes)** using multiple real-world logistics factors.

-The goal of this project is to simulate how modern delivery platforms like **Amazon, Swiggy, Blinkit, or Flipkart** estimate ETAs using data and machine learning models.

-Users enter delivery details through a web interface, and the system returns a predicted delivery time powered by a trained ML model served via an API.
+The ETA Prediction System estimates delivery time using factors such as:

+* Distance of delivery
+* Order preparation time
+* Traffic conditions
+* Weather
+* Time of day
+* Courier experience
+* Vehicle type

+The prediction is generated using a trained machine learning regression model served via a FastAPI backend.

 ---

-## ✨ Features
+## Key Features

-* Real-time delivery ETA prediction
+* Real-time ETA prediction
 * Machine learning–based regression model
+* Clean and responsive UI
-* Responsive frontend built with React & Tailwind CSS
+* REST API built with FastAPI
-* FastAPI backend with a production-ready ML pipeline
+* End-to-end ML pipeline using scikit-learn
-* Fully Dockerized application
+* Fully Dockerized
-* Deployed as separate frontend & backend services
+* Frontend and backend deployed as separate services

 ---

-## 🧠 Machine Learning Approach
+## Machine Learning Details

 ### Dataset

-* Synthetic food delivery dataset (inspired by Kaggle datasets)
+* Synthetic food delivery dataset (Kaggle-inspired)
-* 1,000+ samples
+* 1,000+ data points
-* Combination of numerical and categorical features
+* Mix of numerical and categorical features

-### Features Used

-* Distance (km)
-* Preparation time (minutes)
-* Courier experience (years)
-* Weather conditions
-* Traffic level
-* Time of day
-* Vehicle type

-### Data Preprocessing
+### Preprocessing

-* Missing value handling using `SimpleImputer`
+* Missing values handled using `SimpleImputer`
 * Categorical encoding:

-  * `OneHotEncoder`: Weather, Time of Day, Vehicle Type
-  * `OrdinalEncoder`: Traffic Level
+  * OneHotEncoder for weather, time of day, and vehicle type
+  * OrdinalEncoder for traffic level
-* All preprocessing and modeling handled using **scikit-learn Pipelines & ColumnTransformer**
+* Preprocessing and model combined using `Pipeline` and `ColumnTransformer`

-### Models Evaluated
+### Models Tested

 | Model             | R² Score |
 | ----------------- | -------- |